Ethir Neechal (soundtrack): Critical reception

 The Times of India gave 3.5 out of 5 stating Ethir Neechal isn't as rich as 3 in its sounding, but it's a worthy follow up by composer Anirudh."
 Musicperk gave 8 out of 10 starts saying that "Anirudh seals this year".
-Behindwoods rated 3.5 of 5 saying, "The album does well to consolidate Anirudh's sensational debut."
-Indiaglitz gave the album 3 out of 5 stating "Ethir Neechal re-introduces us to Anirudh's refreshing instrumentals and quick-impact music.
-Boomi Enna Suthudhe is likely to be enjoyed by most while the title track and Velicha Poove let you tune in to some interesting compositions.
-The lyrics are natural for most of its part, and will be liked by the youth.
-Our man Anirudh deserves a pat on his back for all his effort and will have a lot of promising music to offer in the upcoming years."
-Milliblog gave a verdict "With Ethir Neechal, Anirudh proves that he's not a one-hit or one-album wonder!"
+Karthik of Milliblog wrote, "With Ethir Neechal, Anirudh proves that he's not a one-hit or one-album wonder!"
 India Study Channel gave 8 out of 10 to the album stating "Anirudh is back with powerful album and Ethitr Neechal is simply the best albums of recent time.
 It deserves special appreciation as each track belongs to different genre and still keeps the pace and freshness in each track.
 This is another album that proves that Anirudh is one of the best music directors hat we can rely upon in future."
 Kaushik LM reviewed it as "Ethir Neechal is a solid follow-up to 3, though sounding somewhat similar.
 Anirudh has created a distinct sound for himself very early in his career.
 Now it's up to this youngster to prove that he can try different styles and genres."

 Chart performance

 The soundtrack to Ethir Neechal topped the iTunes charts upon its release on 11 January 2013, surpassing Kadal, and continued its position for more than 3-4 weeks.
-Both the albums eventually dominated the first two-positions, with the songs receiving huge consumer response.
 The tracks eventually listed in the Radio Mirchi Top 20 weekly charts for more than 5 weeks.
-Behindwoods listed the album in the #7 position, in their basis of sales, airplay, downloads and television ratings.
 S. Saraswathi of Rediff.com listed "Velicha Poove" in their "Top Tamil Songs of 2013".